Prostitution in Ivory Coast: History

-Prior to the arrival of the Europeans, a form of institutional prostitution took place in the country.
+Prior to the arrival of the Europeans, a form of institutional prostitution known as abrakree was prominent among the Southwest Akan of the Gold and Ivory Coasts.
 The political elite acquired women, usually slaves, to service the sexual needs of the unmarried males.
 They were initiated by religious rites and their earnings were controlled by the state.
-To distinguish them, they wore a cloth of white linen around their head.
+After a visit to Assini in 1701, Jean Barbot documented that the abrakree in Assini distinguished themselves from other women by wearing a cloth of white linen around their head.
 Married men were forbidden to use their services, and punishment was severe.

-In the 1960s, many French prostitutes came to the country, mainly from Paris and Marseilles.
+In the 1960s, many French prostitutes came to the country, mainly from Paris and Marseille.
 They worked as barmaids at bars and nightclubs, predominately in Abidjan.
 They charged high fees, but the bar owner took a per-client "air conditioning" commission.
 Because of the high fees, clients were Europeans or elite Africans.

 Ghanaian woman started to migrate to the Ivory Coast to work as prostitutes in the 1970s due to a downturn in the Ghanaian economy.
 This migration continued, and in the 1990s over half of the prostitutes in Abidjan were from Ghana.